Topic-wise Exploration of the Telegram Group-verse: Introduction

 \section{Introduction}

 Telegram has experienced remarkable growth in the past years, becoming one of the most popular instant messaging apps in the world.
-In July 2023, it surpassed the mark of 800 million monthly active users worldwide\cite{telegram800}.
-Telegram offers several features to its users, who can organize themselves into different spaces of communication such as groups (many-to-many) or channels (one-to-many).
+In July 2024, it surpassed the mark of 950 million monthly active users worldwide\footnote{Telegram CEO Pavel Durov https://t.me/durov/337}.
+Telegram offers several features to its users, who can organize themselves into different spaces of communication such as private chats (one-to-one), groups (many-to-many) or channels (one-to-many).

 Yet, the literature on Telegram is still limited in breadth.
-Targeting publicly accessible groups and channels, most prior works focused on {\it textual} content (e.g. news, hate speech), specific groups (e.g., terrorists~\cite{khawaja_telegram_2017}) or countries (e.g., Iran \cite{hashemi_telegram_2019}), and often a single topic of discussion (e.g., far-right politics~\cite{Urman_Katz_2022}).
+Targeting publicly accessible groups and channels, most prior works focused on {\it textual} content (e.g. news, hate speech), specific groups (e.g., terrorists~\cite{yayla2017telegram}) or countries (e.g., Iran \cite{hashemi_telegram_2019}), and a single topic of discussion (e.g., far-right politics~\cite{Urman_Katz_2022}).

-In contrast, we are driven by the hypothesis that {\it user activity patterns on Telegram groups may be influenced by the main topic of discussion.} We aim to offer a broad analysis of the platform usage by providing a first-of-its-kind, multi-faceted, topic-wise exploration of usage patterns on popular Telegram groups.
+In contrast, this paper is driven by the following research questions: (i) how do users behave on Telegram groups in terms of the features they most often make use of to interact with others (e.g., video sharing, link sharing, use of reactions, polls, etc.)? (ii) How do such platform usage patterns change across groups discussing different topics?

-We use our crawler to gather data from more than a thousand open groups and select 669 of them with at least 100 active users, distributed across 10 different topics like {\it Politics}, {\it Cryptocurrency}, {\it Video and Films}, etc., where users discuss about some specific topic.
-In total our data covers around 51.6~M messages and 1.4~M distinct users over a two-month observation period.
+We develop an open-source crawler designed to access public Telegram groups, collect historical messages up to a specified date, and continuously update the message collection over time, to build a longitudinal archive.
+We use the crawler to gather data from more than a thousand open groups and focus on those with at least 100 active users, distributed across 10 different topics of discussion including {\it Politics}, {\it Cryptocurrency}, \textit{Darknet}, \textit{Erotic}, {\it Video and Films}, etc. In total our data covers around 51.6~M messages and 1.4~M distinct users over a two-month observation period.